officiallysingh/spring-boot-spark-kubernetes/README.md

 ## Authors and acknowledgment
 [**Rajveer Singh**](https://www.linkedin.com/in/rajveer-singh-589b3950/), In case you find any issues or need any support, please email me at raj14.1984@gmail.com.
-Give me a :star: and a :clap: on [**medium.com**](https://officiallysingh.medium.com/spark-spring-boot-starter-e206def765b9) if you find it helpful.
+Give it a :star: on [Github](https://github.com/officiallysingh/spring-boot-spark-kubernetes) and a :clap: on [**medium.com**](https://officiallysingh.medium.com/spark-spring-boot-starter-e206def765b9) if you find it helpful.

 ## References
 - [Bitnami Helm package for Apache Spark](https://github.com/bitnami/charts/tree/main/bitnami/spark/#bitnami-package-for-apache-spark)